alexmarchant/renderless-react/readme.md

-The ReverseReactComponent will let you build plain html and then hook a React component up to it.
+The Renderless component will let you build plain html and then hook a React component up to it.
 No JSX or render function.
 Just hook up your event callbacks using `data` attributes, and render dynamic text using curly braces like in JSX.

-ReverseReactComponent takes a DOM node `container` as a prop that it uses to build out its own render function that should match the html.
+Renderless takes a DOM node `container` as a prop that it uses to build out its own render function that should match the html.

 ### Example